 “You show me where the top is,” Cage explains in that same Variety Interview, “and I’ll let you know whether I’m over it or not… I design where the top is.”

 Hot Slices: Nic Cage’s Greatest Hits

 THE UNBEARABLE WEIGHT OF MASSIVE TALENT dir.
 Tom Gormican (2022)

 The Age of Cage book’s release date was timed to coincide with this meta-thriller/bromance instant classic that sees Cage playing himself (or a least an overworking, insecure version of himself continually flipping between self-aggrandizing and self-despair) who takes a gig as a paid guest at a rich super-fan’s birthday party.
-While suddenly stumbling into a very Cage-esque thriller crime, or titular hero also forges a deep freindship and revitalizes his career (not that he ever went anywhere).
-Pedro Pascal (Narcos, Mandalorian) shines as the Superfan inside all of us and Cage deftly walks the line of self-parody and brilliance like only he can, fielding references to Captain Corelli’s Mandolin with just as much gravitas as “not the bees!”
+While suddenly stumbling into a very Cage-esque thriller crime, our titular hero also forges a deep friendship and revitalizes his career (not that he ever went anywhere).
+Pedro Pascal (Narcos, Mandalorian, The Last of Us) shines as the Superfan inside all of us, and Cage deftly walks the line of self-parody and brilliance like only he can, fielding references to Captain Corelli’s Mandolin with just as much gravitas as “not the bees!”
 Praised by critics & ignored by theatre audiences, this absolute gem is now available on streaming services and is my kid’s favourite move of the year.

 ADAPTATION dir.
 Spike Jonze, written by Charlie Kaufman (2002)